August 18/19, 2014 Toronto English/Toronto French /Barrie/Webinar

-Introductory training, facilitated by Geneva Centre for Autism, focuses on providing educational staff new to teaching or new to the field of ASD with teaching strategies proven effective in school settings.
-Over Monday, August 19 and Tuesday Aug 20, this training will explore the components of communication, social understanding, sensory processing and anxiety.
-The cognitive components of executive function and learning styles will also be examined and the impact that all of these components have on behaviour will be discussed.
+Facilitated by Geneva Centre for Autism staff, introductory training will be running in Toronto (English, French and Webinar) and Barrie on Monday, August 18 and Tuesday, August 19, and London and Ottawa on Thursday, August 21 and Friday, August 22.
+This training will provide education staff new to teaching or new to the field of ASD with teaching strategies proven effective in school settings.
+Over two days, participants will explore the components of communication, social understanding, sensory processing and anxiety.
+The cognitive components of executive function and learning styles will also be examined, and the impact that all of these components have on behaviour will be discussed.
 Participants will be engaged throughout the two days via group activities and a case study, and will practice developing an autism support plan based on the knowledge they will have learned.